 4. Zuoying Yuandi Temple (玄天上帝神像)

-Next to the Spring and Autumn Pavilions, is another whimsical and colourful temple.
+Next to the Spring and Autumn Pavilions is another fun and colourful temple.
 This one has a giant Buddhist statue at the end of the long walkway.
 This temple is called Zuoying Yuandi Temple.

 5. Kaohsiung Confucius Temple (高雄左營孔子廟)